huginnaesir/dirty-scripts/README.md

 # dirty-scripts
-unrefined scripts not suitable for production use
+unrefined scripts not suitable for production use.
+Suitable to provide to Jrs or to help me remember.

 # ip-to-arpa
 Kludgey bodge to prevent awk from clobbering the first character while reversing octets and adding .in-addr.arpa to a list of IPs. purpose: PTR from IPs